-Each of the Executive Officers should have an advisor.
-The Advisor to the President, Vice President, and Treasurer is the Dean of Students.
-Other officers should be assisted by a faculty or administration advisor appropriate to their office.
-Officers and their advisors should meet regularly so that they may keep each other well informed.
-Advisors will be selected by the applicable officer and shall have the approval of the Student Body President.
+Each of the Executive Officers has the option to choose an Advisor if appropriate to their office.
+Officers and their Advisors should meet regularly so that they may keep each other well informed.
+Advisors will be selected by the applicable Officer and shall have the approval of the Student Body President.